 Here are our furniture donation guidelines (see above for COVID details)

 Current most-needed items (as of Oct 24):

 New items (most needed in bold; if we have none or almost none right now, in bold red):

 - Backpacks for kids in high school (larger to hold the heavier weight), especially blue, red and pink (most requested colors)

-- Books – board and other for kids ages 1 – 3; books for kids ages 3–4; learning books – letters, numbers, colors plus stories; Dr. Seuss; books for tween boys; classics for tweens/teens; Amelia Bedelia; action and mystery for teenagers; character books such as Batman, Spiderman, Paw Patrol, Minnie Mouse, Princess, Ninja Turtle
+- Books – board and other for kids ages 1 – 3; books for kids ages 3-4; learning books – letters, numbers, colors plus stories; Dr. Seuss; Baby’s First 100 books; sound button books for ages 3-4; books for tween boys; classics for tweens/teens; Amelia Bedelia; action and mystery for teenagers; character books such as Black Panther, Batman, Spiderman, Paw Patrol, Minnie Mouse, Princess, Ninja Turtle

 - Mops and brooms

-New or gently used items with most needed in bold; if we have none right now, in bold red (any used items should be clean with no stains or damage):
+New or gently used items which are most needed in bold; if we have none right now, in bold red (any used items should be clean with no stains or damage):